-- Make sure your child is always supervised when eating. - Sit your child in a high chair or at the table. - Don't let your child walk or run with food in her mouth. - Avoid feeding your child in the car. - Keep dangerous foods out of reach.
+- Make sure your child is always supervised when eating. - Sit your child in a high chair (see High chair, page 686). - Don't let your child walk or run with food in her mouth. - Avoid feeding your child in the car. - Keep dangerous foods out of reach.